invinciblescriptz/invincible-private-killing/README.md

     end
 end

-local followDropdown = Killer:AddDropdown("Teleport Player", function(selectedDisplayName)
+local followDropdown = AddDropdown("Follow Player", function(selectedDisplayName)
     if selectedDisplayName and selectedDisplayName ~= "" then local target = nil
         for _, plr in ipairs(Players:GetPlayers()) do